d3/d3-selection/README.md

 <a name="selection_append" href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>type</i>[, <i>before</i>])

 If the specified *type* is a string, appends a new element of this type (tag name) as the last child of each element in the current selection.
-Otherwise, the *type* may be a function which is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+Otherwise, the *type* may be a function which is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 This function should return an element to be appended.
 (Typically, the function creates a new element, but it may return an existing element instead.)
 For example, to append a DIV element to each paragraph:

 ```js
 d3.selectAll("p").append("div");